Guest Post Writing Guide - Tips & Tutorials

 Start with a catchy sentence

 to snag the reader’s attention.
-This could be an intriguing statement, shocking statement or statistic, rhetorical question, anecdote, statement of a problem, or proverb.
+This could be an intriguing statement, shocking statistic, rhetorical question, anecdote, statement of a problem, or proverb.

 Your introductory paragraph should draw the reader in and then reiterate the title of the article.

 The title of the article that the following quote is taken from is called “How to Apply Sidechain Compression Using FabFilter's Pro-C 2.”

 At the end of the paragraph, the title of the article is reiterated word for word.

 “Sidechain compression is a form of compression that uses the signal running through a compressor’s sidechain circuit to trigger compression.
 You can use sidechain compression to prevent frequency masking and add creative pumping effects to your mixes.
 In this guide, you'll learn how to apply sidechain compression using FabFilter's Pro-C 2.

 Break down your article into different steps.
 At a glance, readers should gain a general understanding of how to do what they want.
 For example, in "How to Correctly Clip Your Master Bus,"